 The energy sources for intracorporeal lithotripsy are as follows: in 1967, electrohydraulic lithotripsy gained popularity; in 1977, ultrasound was used for the first time to destroy renal stones; in 1986, work on developing a laser to fragment ureteral calculi began; and in 1992, the first pneumatic stone fragmentation device was created (18).
-Renal and ureteral stones are increasingly being treated with laser lithotripsy thanks to advancements in laser fibres and power production devices (19).
-Numerous commercial brands of thulium fibre lasers and powerful modern Holmium lasers provide a multitude of parameters, including pulse width, frequency, and energy.
-Specific effects of dusting or fragmentation of stone may be achieved by varying the combinations of these factors in addition to the laser fibre size and the distance of the fibre tip from the stone (20).
-More than 15 years ago, the Holmium: Yttrium-Aluminum-Garnet (Ho: YAG) laser was introduced, completely changing the endoscopic treatment of stones (21).
-Variations of the Thulium Fibre Laser (TFL) are a more recent laser platform with physical Advantageous characteristics in comparison to Ho: YAG (22).
-Compared to Ho:YAG, which works at a wavelength of 2100 nm, TFL operates at 1940 nm, which is extremely near to the water absorption peak (1950 nm).11 Thanks to this characteristic, TFL may ablate stones up to four times lower than Ho:YAG while still allowing Ho:YAG-like disintegration of all stone kinds.
-TFL operates across a broader variety of configurations, producing pulse energy ranging from 0.025 to 6 J at frequencies as high as 2000 Hz, enabling extremely high peak power (~500 W).
-Compared to Ho: YAG's bottom limit of 200 μm, TFL's broad range of settings allows it to transfer high-power energy via smaller, more flexible fibres of 50 μ m (23-24-25).
+Renal and ureteral stones are increasingly being treated with laser lithotripsy thanks to advancements in laser fibers and power production devices (19).
+Numerous commercial brands of thulium fiber lasers and powerful modern Holmium lasers provide many parameters, including pulse width, frequency, and energy.
+Specific effects of dusting or stone fragmentation may be achieved by varying the combinations of these factors in addition to the laser fiber size and the distance of the fiber tip from the stone (20).
+More than 15 years ago, the Holmium: Yttrium-Aluminum- Garnet (Ho: YAG) laser was introduced, completely changing the endoscopic treatment of stones (21).
+Variations of the Thulium Fibre Laser (TFL) are a more recent laser platform with Advantageous physical characteristics in comparison to Ho: YAG (22).
+Compared to Ho: YAG, which works at a wavelength of 2100 nm, TFL operates at 1940 nm, which is extremely near to the water absorption peak (1950 nm).11 Thanks to this characteristic, TFL may ablate stones up to four times lower than Ho: YAG while allowing Ho: YAG-like disintegration of all stone kinds.
+TFL operates across various configurations, producing pulse energy ranging from 0.025 to 6 J at frequencies as high as 2000 Hz, enabling extremely high peak power (~500 W).
+Compared to Ho: YAG's bottom limit of 200 $\mu$ m, TFL's broad range of settings allows it to transfer high-power energy via more minor, more flexible fibers of 50 $\mu$ m (23-24-25).

-D-Stone retrieval devices:
+D-STONE RETRIEVAL DEVICES:

-In endoscopic stone therapy, it has become more important to remove all stone pieces after lithotripsy.
-Because of this, new designs and lower calibres of baskets and graspers are constantly being created.
-Simultaneously, tools have been developed to aid in the removal of calculi by hydrodynamic processes (vacuumcleaner effect, purging, active/passive washout).
-To stop migration to other calyces and to make extraction easier, small pieces may be added to gels or glue-clots (26-27).
+Removing all stone pieces after lithotripsy has become more critical in endoscopic stone therapy.
+Because of this, new designs and lower calibers of baskets and graspers are constantly being created.
+Simultaneously, tools have been developed to remove calculi by hydrodynamic processes (vacuum- cleaner effect, purging, active/passive washout).
+To stop migration to other calyces and to make extraction easier, small pieces may be added to gels or glue clots (26-27).

-Robotics:
+ROBOTICS:

 The use of robotics in the surgical treatment of prostate and renal cancer is becoming more and more effective.
 Today, the Da Vinci® surgical system is used all around the globe.
-With their greater affordability and accessibility, the equipment market has been inundated with newly designed surgical robot systems.
-In some unique and complicated stone situations, such as simultaneous pyeloplasty-pyelolithotomy, complex pyelolithotomy, and endourological including ureteroscopy operations, and percutaneous nephrolithotomy, these methods have helped to improve the results of minimally invasive treatments (28-29).
+With their affordability and accessibility, equipment market has been inundated with newly designed surgical robot systems.
+In some unique and complicated stone situations, such as simultaneous pyeloplasty-pyelolithotomy, complex pyelolithotomy, and endourological operations, including ureteroscopy and percutaneous nephrolithotomy, these methods have helped to improve the results of minimally invasive treatments (28-29).

-Post-PCNL tube management.
+POST-PCNL TUBE MANAGEMENT.